astropy/astroquery/docs/hips2fits/hips2fits.rst

 hips2fits will return you the corresponding FITS image (JPG/PNG output formats are also implemented).

 See the list of valid HiPS names hosted in CDS `here <http://aladin.unistra.fr/hips/list>`_.
-It is also possible to use :meth:`astroquery.cds.CdsClass.find_datasets` to retrieve the list of HiPSes matching an expression (e.g. \*HST\* will return the names of the HST surveys HiPSes).
+It is also possible to use :meth:`astroquery.mocserver.MOCserver.find_datasets` to retrieve the list of HiPSes matching an expression (e.g. \*HST\* will return the names of the HST surveys HiPSes).

 This package implements two methods: